eggheads/eggdrop/doc/sphinx_source/modules/writing.rst

 Module requirements
 -------------------

-In most modules, all functions/variables (except global and MODULE_start) should be static.
+In most modules, all functions and variables outside functions (except global and MODULE_start) should be static.
 This will drastically reduce the size of modules on decent systems.

 Throughout this step, MODULE refers to the module name.
 Note that "MODULE_NAME" should literally be "MODULE_NAME".